groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-cad-drawings/adjust-output-image-size.md

 When rendering CAD drawings [GroupDocs.Viewer](https://products.groupdocs.com/viewer) provides following options:

-1. When rendering by width or height ([forRenderingByWidth(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/CadOptions#forRenderingByWidth(int)) or [forRenderingByHeight(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/CadOptions#forRenderingByHeight(int))) - value of another side will be calculated from ratio in original document.
+1.When rendering by width or height ([forRenderingByWidth(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/CadOptions#forRenderingByWidth(int)) or [forRenderingByHeight(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/CadOptions#forRenderingByHeight(int))) - value of another side will be calculated from ratio in original document.
 2. When rendering by width and height ([forRenderingByWidthAndHeigh(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/CadOptions#forRenderingByWidthAndHeight(int,%20int))) - the resulting image will have the same size in pixels.
 3. When rendering by scale factory ([forRenderingByScaleFactor(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/CadOptions#forRenderingByScaleFactor(float))) - the accepted value `scaleFactor` type is float, values higher than 1 will enlarge resulting image and values between 0 and 1 will make image smaller.
 If the render result image size is equal to 200 px to 200 px, when `scaleFactor` is equal to 1, then setting this value to 0.1 will provide image with 20 px to 20 px dimension.